What Paperwork Do I Need to Sell My House UK? An Essential Guide [Updated May 2024]

 Proof of Identity and Address

 When selling your house, one of the first steps is to verify your identity and address.
-This is crucial for preventing money laundering and ensuring a transparent property transaction.
-Acceptable evidence of identity includes a passport or driving licence, while a driving licence, bank statement, or utility bill (not older than three months) can be used for address verification.
+This is crucial for preventing money laundering and ensuring a transparent, property purchase transaction.
+Acceptable evidence of identity includes:

-If you don’t have any photo ID, it’s recommended to apply for a driving licence as soon as possible.
-In addition to verifying your identity, you may need a building regulations compliance certificate if you’ve made any modifications to your property.
+If you don’t have a driving licence or any photo ID, it’s recommended to apply for a driving license as soon as possible.
+Additionally, you may need a building regulations compliance certificate if you’ve made any modifications to your property.

 Land Registry Title Deeds